-Physicians do not need to use a navigator does not require pass medications.
+Physicians do not need to use a navigator if the patient does not require pass medications.
 If medications or other instructions are needed for EMS support during transport, enter requests as active PRN orders in the chart with an appropriate start date and a PRN reason of "For EMS".

-Other members of the health care team use their own Navigators to generate a MAR and Interfacility Transfer Report.
+Other members of the healthcare team use their own navigators to generate a Medication Administration Record and Interfacility Transfer Report.

 Prescriber accountabilities are explained, with special considerations for procedure orders when the destination procedure site is not using Connect Care as its record of care: